Minimaker was a Windows and Mac application for creating and posing characters for 3D printers.

 - Swapping the character components.

-- Handling the character pose animation and blending it with an idle animation* and user-defined adjustments.
+- Handling the character pose animation and blending it with user-defined adjustments.

 - Rotating the character’s limbs around individual axes while keeping within joint restrictions.